-This program does not lead to additional licensure or certification.
+This program is not designed to meet the educational requirements for a specific professional license or certification that is required for employment in an occupation.
 As such, Trident has made no determination regarding prerequisites for licensure or certification in any state or jurisdiction.